mojtaba-naserei/Dockerfile-Ubuntu-Gnome/README.md

 #### Connecting to instance

-* Connect to `vnc://<host>:5901` via your VNC client. currently the password is hardcoded to "acoman"
+* Connect to `vnc://<host>:5901` via your VNC client. currently the password is hardcoded to "Your_PASS"

 #### Notes